Shivaram Karanth

-Kota Shivaram Karanth (10 October 1902 – 9 December 1997), also abbreviated as K. Shivaram Karanth, was an Indian author, who was a novelist in the Kannada language,a playwright and an ecological conservationist.
+Kota Shivaram Karanth (10 October 1902 – 9 December 1997), also abbreviated as K. Shivaram Karanth, was an Indian author, Kannada language novelist, playwright and ecological conservationist.
 Ramachandra Guha called him the "Rabindranath Tagore of Modern India, who has been one of the finest novelists-activists since independence".
 He was the third writer to be decorated with the Jnanpith Award for Kannada, the highest literary honor conferred in India.
-His son Ullas, is an ecological conservationist.
+His son Ullas is an ecological conservationist.

 Early life

-Shivaram Karanth was born on 10 October 1902, in Kota near Kundapura in the Udupi district of Karnataka to a Kannada-speaking Smartha Brahmin family.
+Shivaram Karanth was born on 10 October 1902, in Kote, a village near Kundapura in present-day Udupi district, Karnataka to a Kannada-speaking Smartha Brahmin family.
 The fifth child of his parents Shesha Karantha and Lakshmamma, he completed his primary education in Kundapura and Bangalore.
 Shivaram Karanth was influenced by Gandhi's principles and took part in the Indian Independence movement when he was in college.
 His participation in the Non-cooperation movement did not allow him to complete his college education which he quit in February 1922.
 He canvassed for khadi and swadeshi in Karnataka led by Indian National Congress leader Karnad Sadashiva Rao, for five years till 1927.
 By that time, Karanth had already started writing fiction novels and plays.